-Bytes look at Sonic's sidekick, Tails.
+Music Bytes look at Sonic's sidekick, Tails.
 Think it's hard being Sonic?
 Try being Tails.

 After struggling for years to overcome his ring addiction, Sonic the Hedgehog finally loses it deep within the Casino Night Zone.
 Luckily he's got his best friend to back him up, sort of.